-13. Do the transportation network recommendations outlined in the traffic study appear to be feasible from a constructability standpoint?

-UNKNOWN (additional study is necessary)

-YES (based on information made available through the review process; does not represent a thorough engineering / financial analysis)
+- 13. Do the transportation network recommendations outlined in the traffic study appear to be feasible from a constructability standpoint? - UNKNOWN (additional study is necessary) - YES (based on information made available through the review process; does not represent a thorough engineering / financial analysis) - NO (see comments below)